Paroxysmisch/genome-assembly/dissertation/main.typ

 + Incorporating much richer features by utilizing the raw base-level read data directly, resulting in the @symgatedgcn-mamba and @symgatedgcn-mambaedge models. (@sec:symgatedgcn-mamba, @sec:symgatedgcn-mamba-edge, and @sec:mamba-potential-feature-extraction).

-+ Creating a proof-of-concept for purely neural genome assembly that does not rely on overlap graphs, or the @olc algorithm.
++ Creating a proof-of-concept for end-to-end neural genome assembly that does not rely on overlap graphs, or the @olc algorithm.

 // Motivation
 //   - Applications